 Why did I visit Ciudad Juarez?

-Before we look at the border crossing and what there is to do in Ciudad Juarez, it is important to understand about the Juarez Drug War.
+Before we look at how to do the El Paso border crossing walking and what there is to do in Ciudad Juarez, it is important to understand about the Juarez Drug War.

 Juárez and the Drug War

 Being next to the USA border, Juárez is an important trading post between the USA and Mexico for business – legitimate and otherwise (ie: drugs).

 Ciudad Juárez became infamous as the world’s most dangerous city between the Drug War of 2008-2012.
 Street by street drug cartels battled to control the border city as it was a gateway to the lucrative drug market in the United States.